jslag/bikeshop/README.md

 This web app allows a bicycle shop to track orders for assembling custom bicycle orders.
 It's an internal app for store employees to use, not a customer-facing one.

+## Exercise Set #2

+1. If you try to load the root of the site, `http://localhost:3000/`, you just see a default Rails welcome screen.
+Replace that with a simple welcome screen, which we'll build upon later.
+Just have it say "Welcome to the Bike Shop Order Tracker" and link to the /orders page.
+1. As we add more sections to the site, we'll want site navigation to allow users to get around.
+Go ahead and change the site so that every page links to the new homepage, as well as to the /orders page.
+1. Time to make the homepage more useful.
+In addition to welcoming the user, alter the page so that it displays the number of orders that haven't been paid for yet. ( or have been paid for and not completed... what's the workflow? )
+1. some other task that has something to do with HTTP / routing / the stuff we said we'd do on day 1

 ## Development Setup

 ### Fork the project, and check out a local copy: